What is the ECSII?

 - It does not replace a comprehensive clinical evaluation or judgement.

-How do I find more information on training in the ECSII?
+How do I get trained on the use of the ECSII?

 Online ECSII trainings will be available for purchase through AACAP's online store by the end of Summer 2019.

-For information on in-person ECSII trainings, please contact AACAP's Clinical Practice Program Manager at email@example.com
+For more detailed information and to obtain a quote for an in person ECSII training, please contact AACAP's Clinical Practice Program Manager at email@example.com .